verduscos/NoteKeeper/README.md

 ![](https://imgur.com/d19tRV0.png)

 ## Overview
-NoteKeeper is a note-taking app with notebooks which can store notes for organazation.
-This app is modeled after the popular note taking web app Evernote.
+NoteKeeper is a note-taking app that features notes and notebooks for organization.
+Users are able to store notes in specific notebooks to better oganize their ideas/plans or whatever you don't want to forget.This app is modeled after the popular note taking web app Evernote.

+## Features
+### Notes
+  * Users can create, read, update, or delete notes.
+### Notebooks
+  * Users can create, read, update, or delete notes.

+# Installation Instructions
+  * npm install
+  * npm run inside backend directory
+  * npm run inside frontend directory